MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/Implementation.md

 For real-time object detection system, I have used YOLO (You Only Look Once) algorithm .
 It predicts bounding boxes on each person in the frame along with the confidence score which is a estimate probability that the detected object belongs to a certain class (person in our case).
 Though, YOLO is used for object detection, but it's latest version YOLOv8 allows object tracking.

 **Steps-**

-1.Installing python libraries (ultralytics, opencv) and importing their packages (YOLO, cv2).
+-Installing python libraries (ultralytics, opencv) and importing their packages (YOLO, cv2).

-2.Loading the MOT dataset which includes the video file.
+-Loading the MOT dataset which includes the video file.

-3.Loading the model (yolov8n.pt).
+-Loading the model (yolov8n.pt).

-4.Preprocessing the data to get the video properties.
+-Preprocessing the data to get the video properties.

-5.Creating an annotated txt file to get the data of each detected frame and tracking it across multiple time stamps.
+-Creating an annotated txt file to get the data of each detected frame and tracking it across multiple time stamps.

-6.Running model on each frame using while loop.
+-Running model on each frame using while loop.

-7.Saving the annotated file.
+-Saving the annotated file.

 **Code-**
 https://github.com/MoAnasMajid/Benchmarking-Computer-Vision-Surveillance-Algorithms-for-Practical-Traffic-Applications/blob/main/Scripts/YOLOv8.py